google/proto-lens/README.md

 - Extensions (proto2-only) are not supported.  `Any` messages (the proto3 equivalent) can be used, but don't have any custom API support like in the C++ libraries.
-- Unknown fields of proto2 messages are discarded during decoding.
-(This is the correct behavior for proto3.)
 - Unknown enum values cause a decoding error, instead of being preserved round-trip.
 - Files with `import public` statements compile correctly, but don't explicitly